Nico Kaiyamo

-Hosea Nico Kaiyamo (born 12 November 1961) is a Namibian politician and businessman who was the first regional councillor for the Tsumeb Constituency and a member of parliament in the National Council.
+Hosea Nico Kaiyamo (born 12 November 1961) is a Namibian politician, an author and businessman who was the first regional councillor for the Tsumeb Constituency and a member of parliament in the National Council.
 He was an activist for South-West Africa People's Organisation (SWAPO) in its long struggle against South African rule until Namibia obtained independence on 21 March 1990.
 He was elected Regional Councillor for the Tsumeb Constituency in 1993 and remained in office until 2003.
 He was a member of parliament in the National Council from 1993 to 2003.

 Early life

 Kaiyamo was born in Ondobe Constituency in the Ohangwena Region of northern Namibia.
-He is the son of the late Mika Kaiyamo, a prominent evangelist and the brother of Elia Kaiyamo, the Deputy Minister of Home Affairs and Immigration.
+He is the son of the late Mika Kaiyamo, a prominent evangelist and the brother of Elia Kaiyamo, the former Deputy Minister of Home Affairs and Immigration and the current Ambassador designate to the People's Republic of China.
 He grew up in a Christian family.
 Kaiyamo attended school in Outjo and in Windhoek.
 In 1977, he enrolled at Augustineum Training College.
 In 1980, he enrolled at the Academy for Tertiary Education, currently known as the Polytechnic of Namibia, for his tertiary education.